 - Shortcut: paragraph "main function"

 If the ACT were better served online, then Sparknotes might not have made the list as an especially useful ACT website.
 Since there aren't many resources for ACT strategy, though, I think Sparknotes is worth looking over for its descriptions of the test and strategies about answering questions and saving time.

-Like PrepScholar, it encourages student to set target scores and shape their study plans around meeting their individualized score goals.
+Like PrepScholar, Sparknotes encourages students to set target scores and shape their study plans around meeting their individualized score goals.
 This site is useful for an initial reading about ACT content and strategy.
-Once you finish reading it, you can then move to other ACT websites to get more specialized advice with more specific examples from the test.
+Once you finish reading it, you can then move on to other ACT websites to get more specialized advice with more specific examples from the test.

 Since there aren't too many specific examples given on this site, you'll have to seek out practice problems and apply the strategies yourself.
 That leads us to perhaps the most important part of online test prep: where can you find all the good practice questions?

 ACT Websites for Practice Questions